-There are an increasing number of the best sports watches that include a VO2 tracker.
+An increasing number of the best GPS watches include a VO2 tracker.
 This will not be as accurate as the clinical test because there is no measurement of oxygen in-take or exhalation.
 For example, Garmin uses a range of information to assess VO2, including age, user background information and data collected from heart rate and speed.

 However, some reports do rate some sport watches as being up to 95% accurate and if you want to measure improvements in performance, this could be a useful way to do it without having to pay for a lab test.

 A healthy VO2 max is different for every runner, just as it is with heart-rate.
 There is no one “best” VO2 max.

 The factors that affect VO2 max are gender, age, fitness and altitude or wind speed.